rbowsley/lamplighthelp/source/9-9-0_Working_With_Linked_Cases_Without_the_Linked_Case_View_Tab.markdown

 - Find a record already linked to the relevant {{linked case}}.
 This could be in a profile's '{{Work}} records' tab, for example.
 - To find a do this you will need a column in the table which gives {{linked case}} information, such as '{{Linked case}} name.
 If you can't see any {{linked case}} details in the table, right click on the top header bar of the table to show the list of columns available, and tick '{{Linked case}} name'.
-- Right-click on the record to open up the menu.
+- Right-click on the record to open the menu.

 ![9.9.0a The {{Linked Case}} Context Menu](9.9.0a.png)